Analysis and numerical analysis of the Helmholtz-Korteweg equation: Discretisation of the nematic Helmholtz--Korteweg equation

-Thus, we have the following best approximation result. \begin{theorem} Suppose that the assumptions of \cref{thm:DiscreteThCoercivity} hold.
-Let $u \in X$ be the solution of \eqref{eq:HKBC} and $u_h \in X_h$ be the solution of the discrete problem \eqref{eq:DiscreteProblem}.
-Then, there exists a constant $C >0$ such that
+Altogether, we have the following best approximation result. \begin{theorem} Let $u \in \tilde{X}$ be the solution to \eqref{eq:WeakForm}.
+Assuming that $\eta > 0$ is sufficiently large and $\beta > 0$ is sufficiently small, there exists $h_0 > 0$ such that the discrete problem \eqref{eq:DiscreteProblemBeta} has a unique solution $u_h \in X_h$ for all $h < h_0$.
+Further, there exists a constant $C >0$ such that

 \end{theorem}